Indefinite Leave to Remain

 Applications for indefinite leave may be refused if you have overstayed beyond the end of the last period of leave.
 You may, however, have a short period of overstaying disregarded if your application is made within 14 days of your previous leave expiring, and there is a good reason beyond your control why the application could not be made in time.

 By staying beyond the expiry of your visa you will be at risk of removal from the UK, refusal of further leave or even criminal prosecution.

-t can take up to 6 months to be told whether or not your application has been successful.
-If you need a decision more quickly you may be able to book an appointment to attend in person at a premium service centre for same day consideration.
+It can take up to 6 months to be told whether or not your application has been successful.
+If you need a decision more quickly you may be able to book UKVCAS priority or super priority processing where available and at an additional charge.

 ILR for dependants

 Family members on a dependant visa may also be eligible for ILR where the main applicant qualifies.

 You are able to include dependants, such as spouses and partners and children under 18, within your main ILR application, provided they hold dependant visas.